 2. A detailed brief will definitely ease your task

 Communication is the key!
 The moment you have locked on to a writer for a project, start working on a brief.
 The time spent initially in detailing the process of the work will reduce the time spent on reworks and back-and-forth emails.
 If you are looking for a writer to create a blog, ensure that you go about the brief with scrutiny.
 Make them aware of the steps that your company follows when they write a blog.
 Link an example of a blog post that reflects what you are looking for and list the key facts that the freelance writer needs in their copy.

 3. Be sure about the writer's editing skills

-A simple thing that most blog writing businesses miss out on is to be aware of the writer's editing skills.
+A simple thing that most blog writing businesses miss out on is being aware of the writer's editing skills.
 A writer, who is trained in editing, will always make sure to read through their work before taking a final call on the quality.
 It is an added advantage for you as well since it will be a second set of eyes to look at the article and approve it.

-Spend time on the initial hand-holding; no matter how long it takes to rest assured that you can maintain a smooth partnership with your remote freelance writer.
+Spend time on the initial hand-holding; no matter how long it takes rest assured that you can maintain a smooth partnership with your remote freelance writer.